KoreanBeaver/sutton_crime_analysis/README.md

 - Built interactive maps showing crime locations

 ## 📊 Key Insights

-- Violent crimes dropped sharply in January, then rose again in February
+- **Violent crime** showed a sharp drop in January, likely due to reduced social activity during the post-holiday period, followed by a rebound in February.
-- Most other crimes (e.g., shoplifting, vehicle crime) peaked in January, possibly due to post-holiday economic stress
+- **Shoplifting, vehicle crime, and burglary** all surged in January, suggesting a potential link to post-holiday economic stress or seasonal shopping patterns.
-- Anti-social behaviour was consistently high across months
+- **Anti-social behaviour** remained consistently high across all months, indicating ongoing issues with public disturbances in residential areas.
-- The top 5 crime-prone streets were visualized using Folium maps
+- **The majority of crimes were concentrated in a small number of streets**, suggesting that police patrols and community interventions can be more effective if geographically focused.

 ## 🗺️ Example Visualizations
 ![](images/crime_type_distribution.png)